ishnavi1/Healthcare_System/README.md

 We check if the patient data is already cached using cache.get().
 If the data is not cached, it is fetched from the database and stored in the cache for 15 minutes with cache.set().

-Usage
-Run the Django Development Server: Start your Django server to begin using Redis caching.
+- Run the Django Development Server: Start your Django server to begin using Redis caching.

 - python manage.py runserver
 Access the App: